Qualifications and durations

 - an ideal preparation for would-be researchers in economics in general and for those wishing to proceed to a PhD in economics

-- the opportunity to mix with other social science researchers from other disciplines (taking associated MRes programmes) – recognising the increasing importance of interdisciplinary research
+- the opportunity to mix with other social science researchers from other disciplines (taking associated MRes courses) – recognising the increasing importance of interdisciplinary research

 You can find our more about this course by viewing our webinar.